redis/redis-doc/docs/data-types/hyperloglogs.md

     Introduction to the Redis HyperLogLog data type
 ---

 HyperLogLog is a data structure that estimates the cardinality of a set.
-As a probabilistic data structure, hyperloglog trades perfect accuracy for efficient space utilization.
+As a probabilistic data structure, HyperLogLog trades perfect accuracy for efficient space utilization.

 ## Examples